godotengine/godot-docs/classes/class_node.rst

 - void **add_child** **(** :ref:`Node<class_node>` node, :ref:`bool<class_bool>` legible_unique_name=false **)**

-Add a child :ref:`Node<class_node>`.
+Add a child ``Node``.
 Nodes can have as many children as they want, but every child must have a unique name.
 Children nodes are automatically deleted when the parent node is deleted, so deleting a whole scene is performed by deleting its topmost node.

 The optional boolean argument enforces creating child nodes with human-readable names, based on the name of the node being instanced instead of its type only.